neherlab/pangraph/README.md

 ## Examples

+Please refer to the tutorials within the [documentation](https://nnoll.github.io/pangraph/) for an in-depth usage guide.
+For a quick reference, see below.

 Align a multi-fasta `sequence.fa` and realign each _pancontig_ with MAFFT
 ```bash
 	pangraph build sequence.fa | pangraph polish > graph.json